-You can have a positive effect on your own health and on health care costs.
+You can have a positive effect on your own health and your health care costs.
 Here are just a few ways you can make a difference:

-- Take advantage of preventive benefits, such as routine physicals and health screenings, available at no cost to you. - Learn more about health management-consider participating in a free care management program to help you manage a chronic condition.
+Take advantage of preventive benefits.
+Routine physicals and health screenings are available at no cost to you.

+Take charge of your health.
+You can participate in a free care management program to help you manage a chronic condition